Video Lecture

 Ans. (b)

-Two electric dipoles of moment P and 64 P are placed in opposite direction on a line at a distance of 25 cm.
+Two short electric dipoles of moment P and 64 P are placed in opposite direction on a line at a distance of 25 cm.
 The electric field will be zero at point between the dipoles whose distance from the dipole of moment P is

 (a) 5 cm